jeltoqsan15/rsschool-cv/cv.md

 **GitHub:** @jeltoqsan15

 ## Summary
-I’m a construction engineer.
-My responsibilities include planning and analyzing the progress of project.
-Like to learn new stuff, always seeking for oportunities to move forward and grow.
-Not afraid to failure, mistakes - best teachers.
+As a construction engineer my responsibilities include planning and analyzing the progress of project.
+But i seize every oportunity to learn new stuff and enjoy challenges.
+I'm not afraid to failure, mistakes - best teachers.
 Team player.

 ## Skills
 * VCS (Git)